Installations (End-User Flows)

 Authorization: Bearer <BREYTA_TOKEN>

-the backing flow run and returns the result plus Breyta run metadata.
+A successful call_flow_tool starts the backing flow run and returns run

 Paid public flows can reject installed interface calls when entitlement or trial

 runs are exhausted.
-Treat billing errors such as billing_trial_ended as
+Treat billing errors such as billing_trial_ended or

 Inspect aggregate invocation metrics for that installation with: